KimboTodd/kimblog/_posts/dropchain.md

 #### Update:

-After rewriting dropchain in Blazor, the experience has really reinforced my understanding of how a particular language informs that way one thinks.
+After rewriting Dropchain in Blazor, the experience has really reinforced my understanding of how a particular language informs the way one thinks.
 The first day of thinking and planning what I would do differently in Blazor, I just kept thinking about React ways of doing things.

 ## Challenges of React in Game Development

 As with any approach, there are challenges.
-React isn't inherently tailored for mobile play, which presents hurdles and I will create some buttons for mobile sized screens but won't be creating a native app.
+React isn't inherently tailored for mobile play, which presents hurdles and I will create some buttons for mobile-sized screens but won't be creating a native app.

 When I move on to adding in more features (like multiplayer), I'll update this section.

 ## What Lies Ahead

 The completion of Dropchain in React isn't the end - the plan is to rewrite it using Blazor then Elixir to compare the experience in both.
-Then once I have a basic game working, I'd like to add a few features like a leader board using redis, an effective way to convey how to play, and eventually multiplayer.
+Then once I have a basic game working, I'd like to add a few features like a leaderboard using Redis, an effective way to convey how to play, and eventually multiplayer.
 This project is a testament to the iterative nature of learning and development so I'll come back and update this section as I work.

 [x] React